helenzhou6/FAC-Notes/weekThirteen.md

 #### Using classes to create components
 Two types:
-1. stateless - functional components (can still be dynamic if parent state changed and passed down using props)
+1. stateless - functional components (can still be dynamic if parent state changed and passed down using props) / don’t have states, just used to present data passed down e.g. `const Repo = props => <div>{props.name}</div>` - is a function that returns JSX defined outside the class
-2. class component - interact-able to have a state.
+2. class /container component or stateful component- interact-able to have a state.
 Props: passed in (like html), state that is local to that component that can be set (props can be passed in and changed).
-If state changes, then React will re-render with new state (and any children that has referred to this state via props)
+If state changes, then React will re-render with new state (and any children that has referred to this state via props).
+Every class based component has a `render` function
 ```jsx
 // need to extend React.Component for this.state and render()
 class Title extends React.Component {